wp-ng/angular-foundation-6/src/modal/docs/readme.md

 * `keyboard` - indicates whether the dialog should be closable by hitting the ESC key, defaults to true
 * `windowClass` - additional CSS class(es) to be added to a modal window template
 * `size` - controls the size of the modal.
 Allowed values: `tiny`, `small`, `large`, and `full`.
+* `closeOnClick` - determines whether clicking the backdrop closes the modal.
+Defaults to `true`.

 The `open` method returns a modal instance, an object with the following properties: